 SPHYNX OUTCROSS PROGRAM

-While the Sphynx are generally healthy cats, a carefully designed outcross program introduces new gene pools and thereby should increase the overall health of the Sphynx breed.
+While the Sphynx are generally healthy cats, a carefully designed small outcross program introduces new gene pools and thereby should increase the overall health of the Sphynx breed.
 The Sphynx gene pool is still limited due to the fact Sphynx are still considerably rare.
 Outcrossing should be done by those with years of experience and carefully done as outcrossing is still tricky.
 While many believe that outcrossing is the answer, the true ramifications of outcrossing will not be known for years to come.

-The gene for the hairlessness is recessive.
+The gene for the hairlessness in Sphynx is recessive.
 The first generation of the Sphynx outcrosses are all normal haired, but carrying for the bald gene.
 If you are considering adopting a Sphynx - please consider getting a less expensive companion with hair!
 Two are better than one!
 Please see my page - Two are Better

 This is a general table of the progression of what happens with a Sphynx outcross program